 While both cloud-based and on-premise call centers are not essentially different, there are some similarities between on-premise and cloud-based call centers, making them significant in several respects.

 On-premise call centers and cloud-based both give efficiency to enhance the business performance.
 It lets the agent work effectively, making him/her give the answers they were seeking for.

 Both do well when it comes to calling management.
-On-premise and cloud-based give the environment where users don’t find interruption during the client-agent interaction.
+On-premise and cloud-based give an environment where users don’t find interruptions during the client-agent interaction.